Seasonal Pairings: April 19, 2017

 I bet you’re always wondering what to do about those darned broccoli stems!
 They usually end up in the compost, but this recipe makes use of this underutilized part of the veggie and transforms it into a light and salty little salad with minimal prep work.
 Trim and peel the stems, drizzle soy sauce for salty umami, drizzle spicy sesame oil for toasted nuttiness and sprinkle crunchy sesame seeds for texture.

 We’re pairing this light salad with the Walnut Block Sauvignon Blanc.
 This winery sits in Wairau Valley, where their organically farmed grapes grow on alluvial soils deposited from an ancient lake bed.
 Walnut Block produces a wine that is green and fresh, very light and just a tad spritzy.
 It tames the broccoli’s bitterness with notes of tropical fruits and cuts through the oil with its zippy lime acidity.
-Their wines are filtered and fined so that you can enjoy it as a refreshing starter and accompaniment to your broccoli stem salad.

 Recipe: Honey Tumeric Pork Cutlet with Beet and Carrot Salad from Bon Appetit